 8. TAMRON – SP 85 mm Best lens size for portraits

-- Ultrasonic Silent Drive (USD) high-torque motor ensures fast and accurate AF response
+- Ultrasonic Silent Drive (USD) motor provides fast and accurate autofocus.

-- Three-coil electromagnetic VC image stabilization system provides a 3.5-stop advantage for significantly sharper images
+- Three-coil electromagnetic VC image stabilization system provides a 3.5-stop advantage for sharper images.

-- Firmware and settings customizable via optional TAMRON TAP-in Console (available separately)
+- Firmware and settings are customizable via the optional TAMRON TAP-in Console.

 9. Nikon 2137 50mm